susanodii/Glasp/Glasp.md

    ![](images/share_icon.png)

-2. Next, a drop-down that shows other plataforms you want to share your highlighted text with pop up.
+2. Next, a drop-down menu that shows different platforms you want to share your highlighted text will pop-up.
 Select the the plateform you want from there.
 If you want to share link, click on "COPY LINK" and share on other plateforms.

    ![](images/share_on_social.png)

-To share your hightlight with beautiful image :
+To share hightlight with beautiful image :

 1. Hover over your highlights on the right-side of your web page, a three-dot icon will immediatly pop up, click on it.